 Economies of scale partly explain the low [...]

 GEMS Dubai American Academy is the only school in Dubai following an American curriculum to have been awarded an “Outstanding” rating by the Dubai Schools Inspection Bureau.
-The accolade has been awarded in each of the four consecutive years since 2011 and in 2015 the school was described by inspectors as having “Outstanding teaching leading to outstanding learning outcomes in English, Mathematics and Science.”
+The accolade has been awarded in each of the five consecutive years since 2011 and in 2015-16 the school was described by inspectors as having “outstanding teaching leading to outstanding learning outcomes in English, Mathematics and Science.”

-The school has 2,348 students aged between 3 and 18 years of age providing education at every level between Kindergarten and Grade 12.
-99 nationalities are represented within the student body, with the largest number, 22.07%, drawn from the United States.
-The school has [...]
+The school has 2,340 students aged between 3 and 18 years of age providing education at every level between Kindergarten and Grade 12.
+99 nationalities are represented within the student body, with the largest number, 22.07%, drawn [...]

 Our students’ success cannot be defined by qualifications alone.
 Simon O’Connor, Principal and CEO – Jumeirah College

 GEMS Jumeirah College, founded in 1999, sets itself apart with an holistic, whole-child focussed approach to the English National Curriculum.
 The school, under its current principal, Simon O’Connor, has forged a reputation for the outstanding personal development of its students, this recognised in class-best KHDA scoring for the Colleges whole child provision.